Prasun-Bajpai/promotion-api-bdd-demo/README.md

 Contains pojo for all the objects present in the API response

 #### utils
-util package contains promotion API constants, helper and validator class for getting and setting the initial aspects to make the requests using RestAssured.
+util package contains promotion API constants, helper and validator class for getting and setting the initial aspects to make the requests.

 ### src/test/java/com/intigral/api

-#### PromotionApiTest
+#### PromotionAPIRunnerTest
-Test that verifies successful and error API response, its validation and presence.

-## Libraries
-* [RestAssured](http://rest-assured.io/) library to test REST APIs
-* [testng]
-* [jackson-databind]
+This class runs the test cases by defining properties which binds the feature file and step class.